Add to your business goals with ITSM

 Of course, IT service management makes sure that all (internal) customers can enjoy a PC that works.
 But the approach is mostly about adding value to your organization’s business goals.
 And these days, this is not limited to only IT.
-It can be used to improve all supporting departments.
+For instance, it can be used to improve all supporting departments.

 Simply put: ITSM is about helping the organization perform better.